Lester Cook

 As a junior, he was top 5 in the country in the 18 and under division, finishing 4th place at the prestigious Kalamazoo Hard Court Nationals and 3rd in the International Grass Court and International Hard Court championships that same year.
 At 16, he competed in the French Open, U.S. Open, Australian Open, and the Orange Bowl, proudly earning 6 National Sportsmanship awards along the way.

-A year later Lester entered college at 17 where he pursued a degree in Economics at Texas A&M University in College Station, TX.
+A year later Lester entered college at 17, pursuing a degree in Economics at Texas A&M University in College Station, TX.
 In his 3 years at Texas A&M under the tutelage of Tim Cass, Lester was a 3 time All-American finishing with a career high ITA ranking of No. 6 in singles and No. 1 in doubles with partner Ante Matijevic.
-After his junior year Lester was one of six players asked to represent the U.S. Collegiate All-star Team in a scrimmage match against the Chinese National team.
+After his junior year, Lester was one of six players asked to represent the U.S. Collegiate All-star Team in a scrimmage match against the Chinese National team.

 In 2005, Lester left college and turned pro.
 In his 6 years on tour, Lester had the privilege of traveling to over 30 countries and 31 states following his dream of being the best tennis player in the world.
 Along the way he won 8 professional singles titles as well as 18 professional doubles titles reaching a career high ranking of No. 191 in singles and No. 175 in doubles.
-He competed in all 4 grand slams as a professional and also participated in 3 World Team Tennis seasons being drafted by the Delaware Smash and Newport Beach Breakers twice.
+He competed in all 4 grand slams as a professional and also participated in 3 World Team Tennis seasons, being drafted by the Delaware Smash and Newport Beach Breakers twice.

 He won the men's singles in the Ojai Tennis Tournament in 2007, 2009, and 2010.

-At the end of 2011, Lester retired from the tour and was focused on building a career as a coach.
+At the end of 2011, Lester retired from the tour and was focused on building a career in real estate.
 In 2014 he married his girlfriend of five years, Katie.
-They have two children and live in Ojai, CA. Lester currently works in real estate in both Los Angeles and Ventura County.
+They have two children and live in Ojai, CA with their many rescue animals including horses, goats, dogs, and a hamster.
+Lester currently works in real estate in both Los Angeles and Ventura County.